ivmarkov/rust-esp32-std-demo/README.md

 - If espflash complains with `Error: IO error while using serial port: Operation timed out` or with error `Error: Failed to connect to the device`, just retry the flash operation

 **NOTE**: The above commands do use [`espflash`](https://github.com/esp-rs/espflash/tree/master/espflash) and NOT [`cargo espflash`](https://github.com/esp-rs/espflash/tree/master/cargo-espflash), even though both can be installed via Cargo. `cargo espflash` is essentially `espflash` but it also builds the project prior to attempting to flash the resulting ELF binary.
 Currently, `cargo espflash` does not work for this project due to this [issue](https://github.com/esp-rs/espflash/issues/19).

+**NOTE**: `espflash` currently supports only ESP32.
+For ESP32-S2 and ESP32-C3 you have to use the alternative flashing method below, passing as argument `--chip esp32s2` or `--chip esp32c3` respectively.

 ## Faster flashing